 My Lord, A plaintiff claiming title by adverse possession can maintain a suit under Article 65 of The Limitation Act, 1963 for declaration of title?

-Although it was opined that no declaration of title can be sought by a plaintiff on the basis of adverse possession inasmuch as adverse possession can be used as a shield by a defendant and not as a sword by a plaintiff, it is apparent that the whether the plaintiff can indeed take the plea of adverse possession was not contested in Gurudwara Sahab v.
+Although it was opined, no declaration of title can be sought by a plaintiff on the basis of adverse possession inasmuch as adverse possession can be used as a shield by a defendant and not as a sword by a plaintiff, it is apparent, whether the plaintiff can indeed take the plea of adverse possession was not contested in Gurudwara Sahab v.
 Gram Panchayat Village Sirthala (2014) 1 SCC 669; none of the plethora of the aforesaid decisions were placed; there was no independent consideration of the question.
-It is pertinent to mention that Gurudwara Sahab has been relied upon in State of Uttarakhand v.
+It is pertinent to mention, Gurudwara Sahab has been relied upon in State of Uttarakhand v.
 Mandir Sri Laxman Sidh Maharaj, (2017) 9 SCC 579 and again in Dharampal v.
 Punjab Wakf Board, (2018) 11 SCC 449.
 Gurudwara Sahab and the decisions relying on it cannot be said to be laying down the law correctly.
 Thus, they are hereby overruled.
-In our opinion, consequence is that once the right, title or interest is acquired it can be used as a sword by the plaintiff as well as a shield by the defendant within ken of Article 65 and any person who has perfected title by way of adverse possession, can file a suit for restoration of possession in case of dispossession.
+In our opinion, consequence is, once the right, title or interest is acquired it can be used as a sword by the plaintiff as well as a shield by the defendant within ken of Article 65 and any person who has perfected title by way of adverse possession, can file a suit for restoration of possession in case of dispossession.

 In case a person has perfected his title by adverse possession and after the extinguishment of the title of the true owner, he cannot be successfully dispossessed by a true owner as the owner has lost his right, title and interest.
 Law never intends a person who has perfected title to be rendered remediless; to be deprived of filing a suit under Article 65.
 In Article 65, the expression ‘title’ would include the title acquired by the plaintiff by way of adverse possession.
 There is no bar under Article 65 or any of the provisions of The Limitation Act, 1963 as against a plaintiff, who has perfected his title by virtue of adverse possession, to sue to evict a person to protect his possession.